-The handle is beech and oiled with linseed and the product not only speeds up weeding and cultivating the soil – just a few quick sweeps across the surface of the flower or vegetable bed should do the trick – but it also has an heirloom quality about it that we love.
+The handle is beech and oiled with linseed.
+This hand held hoe not only speeds up weeding and cultivating the soil – just a few quick sweeps across the surface of the flower or vegetable beds should do the trick – but it also has an heirloom quality about it that we love.
 (So do all of our copper tools, to be fair.)

-For example, at Salisbury Christmas market this year we had a lovely lady buy one for her sister, who was a keen gardener.
-She came back two days later, pushed through the crowd around our stall and said – my sister is blown away by it, it is brilliant!
+For example, at Salisbury Christmas market we had a lovely lady buy one for her sister, who was a keen gardener.
+She came back two days later, pushed through the crowd around our stall and said, “my sister is blown away by it, it is brilliant!
 Absolutely blown away!
 Thank you.
-Everybody – buy one!
+Everybody – buy one!”

 I went red in the face, as this kind of praise is amazing and gratifying, but also not something you ask for and was totally unexpected.
-The lady then walked off, back to whatever she was up to that day, and the crowd around our stall laughed and giggled, and then of course wanted to try the hoe and see why she thought it was so great…
+The lady then walked off back to whatever she was up to that day, and the crowd around our stall laughed and giggled.

 And then of course wanted to try this hand held hoe and discover for themselves exactly why she thought it was so blooming great…